Matadi: History

 Matadi was near the site of the state of Vungu, which was first mentioned in 1535 and was said to be destroyed in 1624.

 Matadi itself was founded by Sir Henry Morton Stanley in 1879.
 It was strategically important because it was the last navigable port going upstream on the Congo River; it became the furthest inland port in the Congo Free State.
 The construction of the Matadi–Kinshasa Railway (built between 1890 and 1898) made it possible to transport goods from deeper within Congo's interior to the port of Matadi, stimulating the city to become an important trading center.
 Portuguese and French West-African commercial interests influenced the city's architecture and urban design, which borrowed from the neighboring colonies in Angola and the Congo-Brazzaville.

 Culture

 The word Matadi means stone in the local Kikongo language.
 The town is built on steep hills.
-A local saying is that to live in Matadi, you must know the verbs "to go up", "to go down", and "to sweat".
+A local saying is that to live in Matadi, one must know the verbs "to go up", "to go down", and "to sweat".
 Upstream is a series of caves known as the "rock of Diogo Cão", after graffiti carved by the Portuguese explorer in 1485 marking the limit of his travels up the Congo River.

 Yelala Rapids lies near the city.